alkashef/data-science-quotes/README.md

-# A collection of quotes about the science of extracting value from data
+# A collection of quotes about the craftsmanship of extracting value from data

-We, as data scientists, love encoding knowledge into capsules, and giving them to the machine to mimic human intelligence.
+We, as data scientists, love encoding knowledge into capsules, and giving them to a machine to mimic human intelligence.
-This repository contains a collection of [quotes](Quotes.md) about data science that aim to summarize some of the wisdom of practicing data science.
+This repository contains a collection of [quotes](Quotes.md) about data science that aim to summarize some of the wisdom of practicing it.

 **Who can contribute?**